-The number, intensity, and impact of diverse forms of crises, emergencies, conflicts and disasters are increasing.
-During the past ten years alone, an estimated 1.5 billion people have been affected by some form of disaster, complex or conflict-related event.
+The number, intensity, and impact of crises, emergencies, conflicts and disasters are increasing.
+During the past ten years alone, an estimated 1.5 billion people have been affected by some form of disaster or conflict-related event.

-This new and innovative multidisciplinary programme examines the role of global (national, regional and international) law, policy, and practice across the spectrum of possible conflicts, ‘man-made’ and ‘natural’ disasters.
-It further considers significant crises not escalating to the scale of conflict or disaster, as well as complex emergencies.
-The programme reflects current and changing global priorities such as the Post 2015 Framework for Disaster Risk Reduction; UN Climate Change Conference 2015; UN Sustainable Development Goals 2015; and the World Humanitarian Summit 2016.
+The programme reflects on current and changing global priorities such as the Sendai Framework for Disaster Risk Reduction 2015-30; progressing the outputs of the UN Climate Change Conference 2015; UN Sustainable Development Goals 2015; and the World Humanitarian Summit 2016.

 Quick look entry requirementsA Level | IB

 IELTS: 6.5 overall with no element less than 5.5 (or equivalent).

 You are normally required to have a good undergraduate honours degree (or equivalent from a university outside the UK).
 If you have other qualifications and a number of years' relevant work experience then you may also be eligible to apply.

 Standard requirement is a 2:1 or higher in an undergraduate degree.
 However, our participants come with a variety of relevant legal and non-legal experience and all applicants are considered on individual merit.